cockroachdb/docs/v22.1/hash-sharded-indexes.md

 You can create hash-sharded indexes with implicit partitioning under the following scenarios:

 - The table is partitioned implicitly with [`REGIONAL BY ROW`](multiregion-overview.html#regional-by-row-tables), and the `crdb_region` column is not part of the columns in the hash-sharded index.
 - The table is partitioned implicitly with `PARTITION ALL BY`, and the partition columns are not part of the columns in the hash-sharded index.
+Note that `PARTITION ALL BY` is an experimental feature.

 However, if an index of a table, whether it be a primary key or secondary index, is explicitly partitioned with `PARTITION BY`, then that index cannot be hash-sharded.
 Partitioning columns cannot be placed explicitly as key columns of a hash-sharded index as well, including `REGIONAL BY ROW` table's `crdb_region` column.